Do You Know About Technical Analysis For Penny Stocks?

 The Chikou Span is referred to as the lagging line.
 It takes the current trading sessions closing price and plots it 26 trading periods behind.
 The Chikou Span can be used as a trend indicator.
 For instance, if this line crosses the price in a bottom-up direction, then the price is likely to go up in 26 periods.

 The final part is the Senkou Span, it is comprised of 2 separate lines.
 The first is found by averaging the Tenkan Sen and the Kijun Sen and plotting it 26 periods ahead.
 The second line is found by averaging the highest highs and lowest lows over the past 52 trading periods.
 Then, like the first line, you plot it 26 periods ahead.
 This part of the Ichimoku Cloud provides dynamic support and resistance lines to help traders place more effective trades.

 #4: Relative Strength Index (RSI)

-Typically, if a stock has an RSI below 30, it is considered oversold.
+Typically, a stock with an RSI below 30 is considered oversold.
 If the RSI is over 70, the market is overbought.
-More advanced traders will change those values to 20 and 80 in order to reduce the likelihood of fake outs.
+More advanced traders will change those values to 20 and 80 to reduce the likelihood of fakeouts.

-This indicator can help investors locate where new trends are starting by showing where tops and bottoms are.
+This indicator can help investors locate where new trends start by showing where the tops and bottoms are.
 In addition, the RSI can be used to confirm trends.
-If the RSI is above 50 the market most likely is in an uptrend.
+If the RSI is above 50, the market is most likely in an uptrend.

-The RSI can mean 2 different things to 2 different types of trades.
-On one hand, you can pick out stocks earlier for larger profits, but is riskier as the trend isn’t confirmed.
-On the other hand, it still allows investors to wait for confirmation but that eats away at the profit margins.
-The main difference between these 2 types of traders are their risk tolerance.
+The RSI can mean two different things to 2 different types of trades.
+On the one hand, you can pick out stocks earlier for more significant profits, but it is riskier as the trend isn’t confirmed.
+On the other hand, it still allows investors to wait for confirmation, but that eats away at the profit margins.
+The main difference between these two types of traders is their risk tolerance.

 Penny Stocks & Volatility Indicators